mrhaydendp/RemoveEdge/README.md

 # RemoveEdge
 Removes Microsoft Edge and makes sure it won't come back!
-Thanks to [Chris Titus](https://christitus.com) for making the `.reg` file that tells Windows not to reinstall Edge.

 ## Installation
 Paste this command into Powershell (admin):